 Puff pastry consists of numerous layers of flour and butter or another fat such as shortening.
 When baked, the layers “puff up,” creating a light, flaky pastry.
 While puff pastry is entirely doable from scratch, it’s time-consuming and has to be kept very cold in the process.
 I’ve made it from scratch and you don’t want to go there if you don’t have to.
 Good-quality frozen puff pastry sheets are available in the frozen dessert section of most supermarkets.

 To make the puff pastry sheet into a crust, unfold and place on a lightly floured surface.
 Roll gently with a rolling pin to press and correct the folds.
-Score the pastry with a sharp knife one inch from the edge on all four sides, being careful to not cut all the way through.
+Score the pastry one inch from the edge on all four sides with a good sharp knife, being careful to not cut all the way through.

 After scoring the pastry, gently dock inside the scored area with a fork.
 In other words, poke it with a fork in several places.
 When you bake the crust before topping, the outside, undocked area of the crust will rise and remain so after cooling while the inside docked area will sink a bit, creating a perfect bed for the filling.